Mallick17/AWS-CloudWatch/README.md

 **Reason:**

-This command fetches the config file, initializes the agent, and starts collecting memory metrics.
+This command fetches the config file, initializes the agent, and starts collecting memory metrics and logs.

 ---